- ? Ask Steve to offer this Beginner-specific practice-only group; currently, no plans;

-- attend CROSSWORDS and YOU: introductory class combines lecture and practice; usually offered once/year
+- attend CROSSWORDS and YOU: introductory class combines lecture and practice; usually offered every year or two

-- participate in CROSSWORDS Practicum: Intermediate: practice-only group, where we solve and discuss more difficult puzzles; usually offered each quarter
+- participate in CROSSWORDS Practicum: Intermediate: practice-only group, where we solve and discuss more difficult puzzles; usually offered once or twice/year

 - Sessions: 6